DAN-AND-DNA/37net/README.md

 # 37net
-    A very fast networking lib
+    A very fast networking library

 ## Content
-    Just for some testing, only one epoll
     Inspired by the networking of redis

 ## Deps